-I primarily work at intersection of public health, machine learning and Bayeasian modelling.
+I primarily work at intersection of public health, machine learning and Bayesian modelling.

 My research is on scalable methods and flexible models for spatiotemporal statistics and Bayesian machine learning, applied to public policy and social science.